How to Make Simple Cheeseboards Using Goat Cheese

 Something Crunchy

-A crunchy item isn’t for flavor balance and cheese pairing but rather for texture.
-All cheeses are smooth and soft to some extent.
+A crunchy item isn’t for flavor balance and cheese pairing but rather for texture since all cheeses are smooth and soft for the most part.
 A crunchy item gives your board some literal bite rather than the metaphorical bite of a sharp goat or cheddar cheese.

 Nuts are a classic crunchy item to add.
 You can either leave them plain or use sugared nuts to double them up as a sweet and crunchy addition.